alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

     // A case in Swift is an option for an enum case invalidCredentials(_ error: String)

-    // AuthError can switch on itself and return a String that we define public var errorDescription: String? {
+    // AuthError can switch on itself and return
+    // the appropriate developer-defined error message
+    public var errorDescription: String? {
         switch self {
         // This case has an associated type of error